 - Advise retail outlets how to price products based on purchase price and market trends.

 Junior Buyers who transition into a Senior Buyer role may receive large pay increases as the latter position pays an average $66K per year.
 Junior Buyers most often move into positions as Buyers or Industrial Components Buyers; those groups report median salaries that are $6K higher and $6K higher, respectively.

 Search for more jobs:

 Popular Skills for Junior Buyer

-Survey results suggest that Junior Buyers put a wide range of professional skills to use.
-Most notably, skills in Data Analysis, Purchasing, Materials Requirement Planning, and Microsoft Excel are correlated to pay that is above average.
+Survey results imply that Junior Buyers put a diverse skill set to use.
+Most notably, skills in Purchasing, Data Analysis, Materials Requirement Planning, and Microsoft Excel are correlated to pay that is above average.
 Those listing Data Entry as a skill should be prepared for drastically lower pay.
 Order Inventory and Negotiation also typically command lower compensation.
-Most people skilled in Microsoft Excel are similarly competent in Data Analysis.
+The majority of those who know Microsoft Excel also know Data Analysis.

 Pay by Experience Level for Junior Buyer